dmartins5/solar_tracker_project/README.md

 - ATmega328P/PB

-- 16x2 LCD Display with an I2C Module.
+?
+16x2 LCD Display with an I2C Module.

 - RGS13 Rotational Motor

-- Wantai Stepper Motor 57BYGH420-2
+- 4x Photoresistors

+UPDATE #2: Source Code Version 0.1.1

+An update for the source code is added which includes the RGS13 Motor working.
+Due to the LCD display being the least critical part of the project (can be substituted for an LCD display), development to get the LCD display working will be a lower priority and may or may not be included in the final product.

+This currently only works with an 8-Bit Timer and more code must be added for a 16-bit Timer.

+NOTE: This only works with the ATmega328P since the ATmega328PB has a higher CPU frequency and has 3x 16-bit timers while the ATmega328P only has one 16-bit timer.
+The 328P is forwards compatible with the 328PB so using Timer0 and Timer1 should be essentially the same.

-UPDATE: Source Code Version 0.1 is Available:
+UPDATE #1: Source Code Version 0.1 is Available:

 Granted this program only covers the LCD display currently and has not been tested yet, we could try to test it sometime soon to see if this works as intended.